windytan/redsea/README.md

 radio_command | redsea [OPTIONS]
 redsea -f WAVEFILE

+-b, --input-bits       Same as --input bits (for backwards compatibility).

 -c, --channels CHANS   Number of channels in the raw input signal.
-Each
+Channels are
-                       channel is demodulated independently.
+                       interleaved streams of samples that are demodulated independently.

--e, --feed-through     Echo the input signal to stdout and print
+-e, --feed-through     Echo the input signal to stdout and print decoded groups
-                       decoded groups to stderr.
+                       to stderr.
+This only works for raw PCM.

--E, --bler             Display the average block error rate, or the
+-E, --bler             Display the average block error rate, or the percentage
-                       percentage of blocks that had errors before error correction.
+                       of blocks that had errors before error correction.
                        Averaged over the last 12 groups.
 For hex input, this is the percentage of missing blocks.

--f, --file FILENAME    Use an audio file as MPX input.
-All formats
+-f, --file FILENAME    Read MPX input from a wave file with headers (.wav,
-                       readable by libsndfile should work.
+                       .flac, ...).
+If you have headered wave data via stdin, use '-'.
+Or you can specify another format with --input.

+-h, --input-hex        Same as --input hex (for backwards compatibility).

--i, --input FORMAT     Decode stdin as FORMAT (see the wiki for more info):
+-i, --input FORMAT     Decode input as FORMAT (see the redsea wiki in github
+                       for more info).
                          bits Unsynchronized ASCII bit stream (011010110...).
                               All characters but '0' and '1' are ignored. hex  RDS Spy hex format.
+(Timestamps will be ignored) pcm  MPX as raw mono S16LE PCM.
+Remember to also specify --samplerate.
+If you're reading from a sound file with headers (WAV, FLAC, ...) don't specify this.
-                        mpx  Mono S16LE PCM-encoded MPX waveform (default). tef  Serial data from the TEF6686 tuner.
+                         tef  Serial data from the TEF6686 tuner.

--l, --loctable DIR     Load TMC location table from a directory in TMC
+-l, --loctable DIR     Load TMC location table from a directory in TMC Exchange
-                       Exchange format.
+                       format.
 This option can be specified multiple times to load several location tables.

--p, --show-partial     Show some multi-group data even before they've been
+-o, --output FORMAT    Print output as FORMAT:
+                         hex  RDS Spy hex format.
+                         json Newline-delimited JSON (default).

+-p, --show-partial     Under noisy conditions, redsea may not be able to fully
-                       fully received (PS names, RadioText, alternative
+                       receive all information.
+Multi-group data such as PS names, RadioText, and alternative frequencies are
-                       frequencies). partial_ will be prepended to their names.
-This is good for noisy conditions.
+                       especially vulnerable.
+This option makes it display them even if not fully received, as
+                       partial_{ps,radiotext,alt_frequencies}.

--r, --samplerate RATE  Set sample frequency of the raw MPX input signal in Hz.
+-r, --samplerate RATE  Set sample frequency of raw PCM input in Hz.
+Will
-                       Will resample (slow) if this differs from 171000 Hz.
+                       resample if this differs from 171000 Hz.

--R, --show-raw         Show raw group data as hex in the JSON stream.
+-R, --show-raw         Include raw group data as hex in the JSON stream.

--t, --timestamp FORMAT Add time of decoding to JSON groups; see
+-t, --timestamp FORMAT Add time of decoding to JSON groups; see man strftime
-                       man strftime for formatting options (or
+                       for formatting options (or try "%c").
-                       try "%c").
 Use "%f" to add hundredths of seconds.

--u, --rbds             RBDS mode; use North American program type names
+-u, --rbds             RBDS mode; use North American program type names and
-                       and "back-calculate" the station's call sign from its PI code.
+                       "back-calculate" the station's call sign from its PI code.
 Note that this calculation gives an incorrect call sign for most stations that transmit TMC.

 -v, --version          Print version string and exit.

--x, --output-hex       Output hex groups in the RDS Spy format,
+-x, --output-hex       Same as --output hex (for backwards compatibility).
-                       suppressing JSON output.
 ```

 ### Formatting and filtering the JSON output